huggingface/blog/audioldm2.md

 optimisations such as half-precision, flash attention, and compilation, and model optimisations such as scheduler choice and negative prompting, to reduce the inference time by over **10 times**, with minimal degradation in quality of the output audio.
-The blog post is also accompanied by a more streamlined [Colab notebook](https://colab.research.google.com/github/sanchit-gandhi/notebooks/blob/main/AudioLDM-2.ipynb), that contains all the code but fewer explanations
+The blog post is also accompanied by a more streamlined [Colab notebook](https://colab.research.google.com/github/sanchit-gandhi/notebooks/blob/main/AudioLDM-2.ipynb), that contains all the code but fewer explanations.

 Read to the end to find out how to generate a 10 second audio sample in just 1 second!